AI Legislative Guide |

 | Has specific legislation, final regulations or other formal regulatory guidance addressing the use of AI in your jurisdiction been implemented (vs reliance on existing legislation around IP, cyber, data privacy, etc.)? | Yes.
 Originally passed in the Utah Legislature as Utah Code §13-70-101 et seq (2024); now codified at Utah Code Ann. §13-72-101 et seq.
 Regulations relating to the Artificial Intelligence Learning Laboratory Program found in Utah Admin.
 Code R166-72-1 et seq. |

-Finally, in late 2023, the Utah State Bar issued guidance for the use of ChatGPT.
+In late 2023, the Utah State Bar issued guidance for the use of ChatGPT.
 Ethical considerations include the duty of communication and the client’s authority, duty of confidentiality, reasonableness of fees, and duty of competence and supervision. |

 | Which agency regulates the use of AI in your jurisdiction? | The Division of Consumer Protection, under the Department of Commerce. |